redtexts/texts/gorter_1920_open_letter_to_lenin.md

 Whoever fails to understand from the productive and class relations of Western Europe what the relations between the leaders, the party, the class and the masses are, does not understand a thing of the revolution in Western Europe, nor of its necessary stipulations.
 Whoever wishes to conduct the west-European revolution according to the tactics and by the road of the Russian revolution, is not qualified to lead it.

-### The Left Wing Tactics.
+## The Left Wing Tactics.

 From these West-European, and to some extent also from the American and Anglo-Colonial relations, it is therefore perfectly obvious that there is only one kind of tactics that in Western Europe (and North America) can lead to victory, and these are the tactics of the Left Wing, in the name of which I speak.
 For these claim that the leaders shall have relatively little power in relation to the class, and the class shall have relatively far greater power.
 They say that for the time being the class and the rest of the masses cannot be one.
 They claim that the entire class shall become truly communist, through truly communist propaganda, that therefore party and class shall become one.
 These, in order to obtain that end, wish to destroy the bourgeois Trade Unions, and replace them by communist industrial organisations, thus making those organisations, substitutes for the Trade Unions, the greatest of class organisations (in Germany they number ten million proletarians already), equal to the class.
 They are against parliamentarism, thus making every worker, and consequently the entire proletariat, independently revolutionary, which is to say communist.

 They, the Left party, act in perfect accordance therefore with class relations as they really are in Western Europe, and are entirely in the right against the Executive Committee, the Congress of the Third International, and you, Comrade Lenin.

 Only quite recently you said to a British delegation that in England a quite small Communist Party would be able to accomplish the revolution.
 Here, again, you speak as a Russian, and judge things be the Russian example.
-And it is on such mistaken notions that the tactics of the Executive and of the International are based! [(27)][notes].
+And it is on such mistaken notions that the tactics of the Executive and of the International are based!^[I point out here the contradiction between this opinion and the effort of winning millions of wavering elements to the Third International.
+This contradiction is another proof of the oppor­tunism of your tactics.].

-Those however who think, and say, and propagate these views, do not understand class relations in Western Europe and North America [(28)][notes].
+Those however who think, and say, and propagate these views, do not understand class relations in Western Europe and North America[^note-28].

 To these observations I need only add that where I speak of the unity of party and class, that is attained at last, and of the possibility of the entire proletariat in Western Europe and America becoming communist, I mean unity as big as possible, and a large part of the proletariat.
 I represent total unity and the entire proletariat as the Ideal, as the goal towards which we must tend, as the aim of our tactics.
 In all probability it will be impossible and unnecessary to completely achieve it.
-But the unity of party and class, and the portion of the proletariat that has to become communist, are so immeasurably greater here than in Russia, that this ideal in the tactics must be brought to the fore [(29)][notes].
+But the unity of party and class, and the portion of the proletariat that has to become communist, are so immeasurably greater here than in Russia, that this ideal in the tactics must be brought to the fore^[With regard to this we must bear in mind that here we are always speaking of a disarm­ed proletariat.
+If through some reason or other, through a new war, or later on, in the course of the revo­lution, the proletariat should once more obtain arms, the above-mentioned conditions do not count.].

-### Lenin's Third Argument.
+## Lenin's Third Argument.

 Next I come to your third argument: the Russian examples.
 You mention them repeatedly (on pp. 6-9 they occur several times).
 I have read them with the greatest attention, and, as I admired them before, I do now.
 I have been on your side ever since 1903.
 Also when I did not know your motives as yet -- the connections being cut off -- as at the time of the Brest-Litovsk peace, I defended you with your own motives.
 Your tactics were certainly brilliant for Russia, and it is owing to these tactics that the Russians have triumphed.
 But what does this prove for Western Europe?
 Nothing, according to my idea, or very little.
 The Soviets, the dictatorship of the proletariat, the methods for the revolution and for reconstruction, all this we accept.
 Also your international tactics have been -- so far at least -- exemplary.
 But for your tactics for the countries of Western Europe it is different.
 And this is only natural.